Miller Huggins: New York Yankees (1918–1929)

 With Ruppert's full support, Huggins' duties with the Yankees included keeping Ruth in line.
 Unafraid of his star player, Huggins and Ruth often clashed.
-Huggins suspended Ruth indefinitely on August 29, 1925 for "misconduct off the playing field", while also fining him $5,000 ($ in current dollar terms), and as it was an away game in St. Louis, Ruth was ordered to pay his own way back to New York.
+Huggins suspended Ruth indefinitely on August 29, 1925, for "misconduct off the playing field", while also fining him $5,000 ($ in current dollar terms), and as it was an away game in St. Louis, Ruth was ordered to pay his own way back to New York.
 The actual reason was because he arrived late for batting practice after yet another night out the night before, though it was a culmination of his pranks and insistence of recruiting less able teammates to go clubbing with him, causing them to nurse hangovers.
 Ruth responded by claiming Ruppert would rescind the fine and suspension, and that he would never play for Huggins again, believing that Ruppert would side with him over Huggins.
 However, Ruppert insisted that the fine would stand and that Ruth would be suspended for as long as Huggins desired.
 After apologizing to Huggins and Ruppert, Ruth was reinstated on September 5.
 Ruth did not challenge Huggins' authority again.

 Huggins restructured the team for the 1926 season, giving starting jobs to Mark Koenig and Tony Lazzeri.
 That season, Huggins won his fourth pennant with the Yankees in 1926, marking the first time that a team won a pennant after finishing seventh the year prior.
 However, the Yankees lost the 1926 World Series to the Cardinals in seven games.

 Winning the pennant once again in the 1927 season, Huggins matched Cap Anson's mark of five pennants in seven seasons.
 That year, the Yankees benefited from the development of George Pipgras and Wilcy Moore, and set an American League record with 110 regular season victories, winning the AL by 19 games.
 The Yankees swept the Pittsburgh Pirates in the 1927 World Series.
-This team became known as Murderers' Row, and is considered the one of the greatest teams in baseball history.
+This team became known as Murderers' Row, and is considered one of the greatest teams in baseball history.

 Huggins remained confident in his team's ability to repeat as AL champions in 1928 season.
 Huggins supplemented his team by acquiring Bill Dickey from the minor leagues.
 He acquired Stan Coveleski, who was attempting to return to his peak years, but released him in August when the former star continued to struggle.
 The Yankees reached the 1928 World Series, winning their sixth pennant in eight years, and defeated the Cardinals 4 games to 0.
 This was the first time a team swept their opponents in consecutive World Series'.